 Cyprus Health Care and Vaccinations

-Note that a European Health Insurance Card (EHIC) is not valid in the Turkish part of Cyprus.
-It is also advisable to check the working of any private medical insurance policy you purchase to ensure it is valid in north Cyprus.
+It should be noted that a European Health Insurance Card (EHIC) is not valid in the Turkish part of Cyprus.
+It is also advisable to check the working of any private medical insurance policy you purchase to ensure it is valid in North Cyprus.

 All visitors are advised to purchase additional medical insurance for the duration of their stay, and should have access to funds to cover the cost of treatments.
 Receipts are issued to reclaim costs back from your insurance company.
 The island has private medical centres where health and cosmetic treatments are offered.
 They can be found in all the main towns.
 Dental services are not free and visitors should have medical insurance that covers emergency treatment.

 Milk is pasteurised and tap water is generally safe to drink.
 Bottled water is widely available from supermarkets and kiosks.
 As with all destinations, it is advisable to eat well-cooked fish and meat, especially chicken and pork which are staples on all hotel and restaurant menus.
 Vegetables should be cooked and fruit washed in fresh water or peeled.

 Cyprus temperatures can be high and the sun’s rays strong, especially in the summer months.
 It is advisable to stay out of the sun around midday and wear a hat, sunglasses and a good, high factor sunscreen at all times to protect your skin against sunburn.
 Drink plenty of water to avoid dehydration.